-The remaining nine key themes and the nine principles set out in policy WIN4 have been distilled and honed into a further eight objectives for the CWR area which development is required to meet:
+The remaining nine key themes and the nine principles set out in policy WIN4 were distilled and honed into a further eight objectives for the CWR area which development is aspires to meet:

 - 1. Vibrant Mixed-Use Quarter

 - 2. Winchesterness

 - 3. Exceptional Public Realm

 - 4. City Experience

 - 5. Sustainable Transport

 - 6. Incremental Delivery

 - 7. Housing for All

 - 8. Community